BOBANOVIORGANI/solaron-0bab6/content/pages/stuggie.md

 ---
 metaTitle: STUGGIE
+metaDescription: >-
-metaDescription: 'STUGGIE is important part of our team. '
+  STUGGIE is important part of our team.
+He helped us a lot with every big project and gives us motivation for ne
 addTitleSuffix: true
 socialImage: null
 metaTags: []